Update: This GRE study guide is now available in a redesigned, printable version!

 - ETS’s Official Guide to the GRE, 2nd. edition

 - ETS’s PowerPrep Software

-- Magoosh’s online GRE Flashcards.
+- Magoosh’s online GRE Flashcards and GRE Vocabulary Builder app.
 They’re free and you can use them on the web, on your iPhone/iPad or Android!

 - Index Cards (Quizlet.com)